marek0626/M3/README.md

 ### 2. Bootstrap

 To pull in all required submodules and build them (cross compiler, gem5, etc.), you can use the `tools/bootstrap` script (independent of whether you are using Nix or not).
-If you only work with a subset of targets or ISAs, you can specify that via the `--target`, `--isa`, and `--build` arguments.
+If you only work with a subset of targets, ISAs or build types, you can specify that via the `--target`, `--isa`, and `--build` arguments.
 For example:

     $ ./tools/bootstrap --target gem5 --isa riscv32 riscv64 --build release